eProsima/Shapes-Demo-Docs/docs/liveliness.rst

    - Start eProsima Shapes-Demo.
 (We will refer to this instance as Instance1)
    - Click on Publish.
    - Select SQUARE option for Shape and RED for Color.
-   - Select MANUAL_BY_TOPIC.
+   - Select AUTOMATIC.
-   - Set Lease Duration to 50.
+   - Set Lease Duration to 150.
 (The default write rate is 75 ms)

 2 - Create a square subscriber:
    - Start eProsima Shapes-Demo.
 (We will refer to this instance as Instance2)
    - Click on Subscribe.
    - Select SQUARE option for Shape.
-   - Select MANUAL_BY_PARTICIPANT.
+   - Select AUTOMATIC.
    - Set a value for the Lease Duration higher or equal to the one stated for the Publisher.
      (If the value of subscriber lease duration is lower the entities don't match)